tinypony777/FC2-Leak-Detector/README.md

 python run.py -l ja
 ```

+> **Note**: The default language for this project is Chinese (zh).
+If you prefer English or Japanese, you can use the `-l` parameter once to set your preferred language.
+This setting will be saved in `i18n/preference.json` and will be used for all future runs until you change it again.

 ### Configuration

 The configuration system has been updated to a class-based model using the `Config` class in `config.py`: